SyneRBI/SIRF-SuperBuild/INSTALL.md

          sudo mount -t vboxsf -o rw,uid=1000,gid=1000 MyLaptop ~/MyLaptop

  You will have to type the last command whenever you reboot your VM, or you could make this permanent by pasting the above command to /etc/rc.local before "exit 0" (non-trivial because of admin permissions).

+## Using VM as a Gadgetron server

+You can use CCPPETMR Virtual Machine as a Gadgetron server if you cannot install Gadgetron on you computer (we ourselves have not yet succeeded in installing it under Windows).
+For this, you need to set up communication between your computer and VM in the following manner.

+* Start Virtual Machine.

+* Forward port 9002 to VM (in Oracle VM VirtualBox Manager: go to Settings->Network, click on Port Forwarding, add new forwarding rule by clicking on +, set Host Port and Guest Port to 9002).

+* Open a new Linux terminal on VM and type 'gadgetron' there.

+This will enable you to run SIRF MR demos on your computer.